Virtualization-projects/ee-workshop/README.md

 ## <a name="task3"></a>Task 3: Deploy the next version with a Windows node

 Now that we've moved the app and updated it, we're going to add in a user sign-in API.
-For fun, and to show off the cross-platform capabilities of Docker Enterprise, we are going to do it in a Windows container.
+For fun, and to show off the cross-platform capabilities of Docker Enterprise, we are going to do this deployment using a Windows container.

 > If your workshop organizer requested a Windows only environment, you can skip to <a href="#task4">Task 4</a>.